Finder makes money from featured partners, but editorial opinions are our own.

 What happens if I exceed my contributions cap?

 If you exceed your concessional contributions cap, the additional contributions will be classed as non-concessional.
-If you exceed your non-concessional contributions cap you'll receive a letter from the ATO listing your options.
+If you exceed your non-concessional contributions cap you'll receive a letter from the ATO listing your options, which essentially boil down to two:

 Withdraw the excess contribution and earnings.
 Your super fund will release your excess contribution and the earnings from that excess contribution back into your bank account.
 From here, you'll need to include this money (including the earnings) in your income tax return that financial year.